ant-design/ant-design/components/anchor/index.en-US.md

 title: Anchor
 ---

-A hyperlink to a location on same page.
+Hyperlinks to scroll on one page.

 ## When To Use

-For displaying anchor hyperlink on page, and jump between them.
+For displaying anchor hyperlinks on page, and jump between them.

 ## API